cyberbotics/webots-doc/reference/track.md

 The track system doesn't have any default wheel, but it is possible to insert a [TrackWheel](trackwheel.md) node in the `children` field to define an object that will automatically rotate based on the [Track](#track) motor speed.
-Note that the [TrackWheel](trackwheel.md) nodeb is an abstract wheel and the shape has to be defined by the user.
+Note that the [TrackWheel](trackwheel.md) node is an abstract wheel and the shape has to be defined by the user.

 Other than the motion, it is also possible to define an animation to show